-Right: Trimethyl Borate burns with a strong green flame without the need for the addition of a colorant.
+Right: Trimethyl borate burns with a vivid green flame without the need for the addition of a colorant.

-Left: A very hot, butane flame is colored a bright blue by Copper(II) Chloride.
+A hot, butane flame is colored a bright blue by copper(II)

-Right (2 pictures): A mixture of Potassium Chlorate and sugar burns with a very bright blue color due to the Copper(II) Sulfate (CuSO4) coloring agent.
+Right (2 pictures): A mixture of potassium chlorate and sugar burns with a bright blue color due to the copper(II) sulfate (CuSO4) coloring agent.